SceneView/sceneview-android/README.md

 #### Instructions controller is replaced by `sceneView.instructions`
 Contains a main `infoNode: Node?` which can be one of `searchPlaneInfoNode`, `tapArPlaneInfoNode` and `augmentedImageInfoNode` or your custom one.

-By default, thoses nodes are made of `ViewRenderable` with a `TextView` or `ImageView` that displays ARCore infos:
+By default, those nodes are made of `ViewRenderable` with a `TextView` or `ImageView` that displays ARCore infos:

-- "Searching Plane", "Not enougth light",..."Tap on plane to add object."
+- "Searching Plane", "Not enough light",..."Tap on plane to add object."
 > Personal note for later: when access to the flash light is finally available with an ARCore shared CameraManager, it will be great to add an enable flash button in here when ArCore returns to less light.

 - `tapArPlaneInfoNode` is a centered DepthNode.
 Which means it follows the orientation of the center ARHitTest and guide user for taping on a plane.